 If you search online, you could find several professional software designed to deal with various iPhone problems, such as FoneGeek iOS System Recovery, which is mainly used to almost all kinds of iPhone problems appeared in iOS 13, 12, 11.3, 11.2, 11.2, 11, iPadOS 13 etc. What is mentioned most is iPhone restarting loop, stuck at updated request, iMessage problems, etc. For detailed information, you can refer the steps given below.

 Step 1.
 Download the iOS System Recovery to fix iPhone randomly restarting problem with ease.
-Select ‘Repair’ and connect device to computer.
+Select ‘Repair Operating System’ and connect device to computer.

 Step 2.
-Select the firmware package according to the device information and start to fix.
+Select the firmware package according to the device information and hit the 'Download' button to start to fix.

 I wish the solutions mentioned above will bring your device to normal without any hassle.
 Let us know your feedback about whether you have successfully restarted your device or have any other issues.